Edward England

 Edward England's flag, described by the East India Company as "flying a black flag with a skull and crossed bones at the main".

 Edward England (c.
 1685–1721) was an Irish pirate.
 The ships he sailed on included the Pearl (which he renamed The Royal James) and later the Fancy, for which England exchanged the Pearl in 1720.
-His flag was the classic Jolly Roger — almost exactly as the one Samuel Bellamy used — with a human skull above two crossed bones on a black background.
+His flag was the classic Jolly Roger — almost exactly as the one Samuel Bellamy used — with a human skull facing forward above two crossed bones on a black background.
 Like Bellamy, England was known for his kindness and compassion as a leader, unlike many other pirates of the time.

 He took part in Henry Jennings' expedition for the sunken 1715 Treasure Fleet off the coast of Florida, and then began sailing with Charles Vane in 1718.
 Upon Vane and other prominent pirates accepting the King's Pardon, England and some of his men sailed for Africa.
 Along his way he spawned the career of Bartholomew Roberts, among others.
 In 1720, near the African island of Comoros, England and his men got into a violent conflict with James Macrae.
 After 10 days of hiding on an island, England and Macrae agreed to a peace deal, upsetting England's crew; he was subsequently voted out as captain and marooned on the island of Mauritius.
 After four months, England and the loyal crewman that had been stranded with him managed to build a boat and sail to a pirate safe haven in Madagascar.
 He died sometime in the winter of 1720–21, possibly from tropical disease.